verttex/indigo/about.md

 - <span style="font-weight: bold">Websites</span>
 	- Set up websites including domains, hosting, and platform development.

-In the world of esports and gaming, my experience in Public Relations, Brand Strategy, and Crisis Communications have been critical to the success of the brands I’ve worked with.
+In the world of esports and gaming, my experience in Public Relations and Crisis Communications have been critical to the success of the brands I’ve worked with.

 <div class="breaker"></div>